pydantic/pydantic/docs/blog/pydantic-v2.md

 the capabilities they implemented.

 The basic road map for me is as follows:
-1. implement a few more critical features in pydantic-core
+1. Implement a few more critical features in pydantic-core
-2. release V0.1 of pydantic-core
+2. Release V0.1 of pydantic-core
-3. work on getting pydantic V1.10 out - basically merge all open PRs that are finished
+3. Work on getting pydantic V1.10 out - basically merge all open PRs that are finished
-4. release pydantic V1.10
+4. Release pydantic V1.10
-5. delete all stale PRs which didn't make it into V1.10, apologise profusely to their authors who put their valuable time into pydantic only to have their PRs closed :pray:
+5. Delete all stale PRs which didn't make it into V1.10, apologise profusely to their authors who put their valuable time into pydantic only to have their PRs closed :pray:
+6. Rename `master` to `main`, seems like a good time to do this
-6. change the main branch of pydantic to target v2
+7. Change the main branch of pydantic to target v2
-7. start tearing pydantic code apart and see how many existing tests can be made to pass
+8. Start tearing pydantic code apart and see how many existing tests can be made to pass
-8. rinse, repeat
+9. Rinse, repeat
-9. release pydantic V2 :tada:
+10. Release pydantic V2 :tada:

 # Introduction